-Relationships are an integral part of business success and it’s important to take the time to make them a priority.
+Business relationships are an integral part of your professional success and it’s important to prioritize them.

 The possibilities of having a large and nurtured professional network are endless.
 The more people you meet, the more people will remember who you are and what you do.